 Are there any special circumstances that might affect the durability of the wire long-term?

-Answering these questions will help you avoid purchasing a length of wire that’s useless for the purpose that you bought it and ease up the entire process considerably by giving you a better direction.
+Answering these questions will help you avoid purchasing a length of wire that’s useless for the purpose that you bought it for, and ease up the entire process considerably by giving you a better direction.

 Q: What type of wire should be used for household wiring?